+- Language.
 The application pack should be completed in English.
-Interviews will also be conducted in English (though other declared language skills may be tested)
+Interviews will also be conducted in English (though declared Spanish language skills will be tested)

 Process after application

-Shortlisted candidates will be asked to complete a written task that will be sent on 28 February 2022.
-They will have until 7 March 2022 to deadline to deliver the written task.
+Shortlisted candidates will be asked to complete a written task that will be sent on 23 January 2023.
+They will have until 30 January 2023 to deliver the written task.

-Interviews to candidates who will be further shortlisted and admitted to the final stage of the selection process are expected to take place between 15 and 17 March 2022.
+Interviews to candidates who will be further shortlisted and admitted to the final stage of the selection process are expected to take place between 7-10 February 2023.
 The interview itself will last approximately 45 minutes.

 ILGA World equal opportunities policy